Naereen/web-sphinx/index.en.rst

 A few words about me
 --------------------

-.. warning:: Information about the coronavirus outbreak, and how it affects me, and my teaching activities

-    Please read this webpage : `<coronavirus.en.html>`_, I am updating it twice a day (as of 13/03/2020).
+.. warning:: Information about the coronavirus outbreak, and how it affects me, and my teaching activities : please read this webpage : `<coronavirus.en.html>`_, I am updating it twice a day (as of 13/03/2020).

 Greetings!